Abhinavl3v3l/M4ML/Linear Algebra/Linear Algebra.md

   - Linear Combination   :   $a\vec{v} + b\vec{w}$    = Span of    $\vec{v}$ and $\vec{w}$
   - **Exceptions** -
     -  when  $\vec{v}$ or  $\vec{w}$ are in same line of vector then the only direction linear combination can move is forward or backward.
-    - When both vectors are at origin.
+    - When both vectors are at origin .

+### Linearly Dependent and Independent

+- Linearly Depended -
--
+- Linearly Independent